 To do this, you must test the USB in a different port to see if the port you’re using is faulty.
 If another port doesn’t work, then you should try connecting the USB to another device to make sure it’s not a problem with the device you’re connecting to.

 If the USB works fine when connected to another USB port or device, then the problem isn’t with your USB.
-If the USB still isn’t being read, try the next method.
+If the USB still isn’t being read, proceed to next section.

 The USB ports on your computer’s case, typically located at the front or top, connect to your motherboard using internal wires.
 These wires could have been damaged at some point, resulting in any device connected to the USB ports on your computer case becoming unreadable.